-Perfect for breakfast, lunch or dinner this zucchini crescent pizza is easy to make and incredibly delicious.
-Made from a few simple ingredients, this is one of those recipes you’ll turn to time and time again.
+Perfect for breakfast, lunch or dinner this zucchini pizza is easy to make and incredibly delicious.
+Made from a few simple ingredients, this is one recipe you’ll turn to time and time again.
 I enjoyed mine for breakfast with a hot cup of coffee, but this would also go great for brunch with a tasty mimosa.
-It’s always the right time to serve this delicious zucchini crescent pizza!
+It’s always the right time to serve this delicious zucchini pizza.

 - 1 tablespoon butter

-- 1 onion – white or yellow diced small about 1 cup
+- 1 medium yellow onion , diced small, about 1 cup

 - 2 teaspoons dried oregano

 - 1 cup mayonnaise